antoninp/ap-query-loop/README.md

 Context-aware gallery rendering with no additional settings:

 - Automatically displays featured images from Query Loop posts
-- Respects parent filter context when inside APQL Filter
+- Respects parent filter context when inside APQL Filter (taxonomy-or-meta aware)
 - Falls back gracefully when Meow Gallery is not available
+ - Uses the inherited Query Loop (no custom queries) and therefore works seamlessly on archive templates

 ### Post Ordering